mosaic-design-system/docs/src/components/navigation-rail.md

       ### When, and why?

-      Navigation Rails provide a compact, but consistent approach to navigation.
+      **Navigation Rails** provide a compact, but consistent, approach to navigation.
 They should be used to provide access to top-level destinations on desktops and tablets, which need to be accessed from anywhere.

-On smaller screens the rail should transition to a Navigation Bar \[link to Navigation Bar page].
-Although a rail can be used in its own, when there is a secondary navigation structure, it should be used in conjunction with a Drawer component \[link to Drawer page] to display secondary destinations or actions.
+      On smaller screens the **Navigation Rail** should transition to a [**Navigation Bar**](/components/navigation-bar).

+      Although a **Rail** can be used in its own, when there is a secondary navigation structure it should be used in conjunction with a [**Drawer**](/components/drawer) to display secondary destinations or actions.

       - - -